hungngocphat01/zac22-lyrics-alignment/README.md

 Evaluating metrics: Intersection over Union (IoU)

-Participating in the competition was part of our final examination for the subject "Deep learning for data science" taught by Dr. Nguyen Tien Huy.
+Participating in the competition was part of our final examination for the subject "Deep learning for data science" supervised by Dr. Nguyen Tien Huy.

 ![](assets/iou.png)